IvanZ505/runb-notes/docs/three-js/threejs.md

 1. Use the native JS route with assigning a `Image()` variable and then change the source to the image file path.
 2. Use the ThreeJS `TextureLoader`.

+## Materials

+What are materials?
+- Materials are used to put a color on each visible pixel of the geometries.